astropy/astropy/docs/io/fits/index.rst

     >>> t = Table([[1, 2], [4, 5], [7, 8]], names=('a', 'b', 'c'))
     >>> t.write('table.fits', format='fits')

-    The equivalent codes using ``astropy.io.fits`` would look like this:
+    The equivalent code using ``astropy.io.fits`` would look like this:

     >>> from astropy.io import fits
     >>> import numpy as np